History of the iPhone

 The history of the iPhone by Apple Inc. began in the early 2000s.
 The first iPhone was unveiled at Macworld 2007 and released later that year.
 By the end of 2009, iPhone models had been released in all major markets.

+Apple has continued to release new iPhone models annually, with the iPhone 17 introduced in 2025, and the iPhone 18 Pro and 18 Pro Max introduced in 2026.

 Conception and initial development

 In the early 2000s, the success of Apple's iPod, which dominated the digital music player market, prompted speculation among analysts about Apple's potential expansion into other portable devices, including a mobile phone.
 Jean-Marie Hullot, a senior software engineer who worked at NeXT and later Apple, said he urged CEO Steve Jobs to launch a mobile phone project in 2000.

-An official project within Apple for developing the iPhone began with a request in November 7, 2004 from Jobs to the company's hardware engineer Tony Fadell, software engineer Scott Forstall and design engineer Sir Jonathan Ive to work on the highly confidential "Project Purple".
+An official project within Apple for developing the iPhone began with a request on November 7, 2004, from Jobs to the company's hardware engineer Tony Fadell, software engineer Scott Forstall and design engineer Sir Jonathan Ive to work on the highly confidential "Project Purple".
+However, Jobs noted in his announcement keynote for the first iPhone that he had been looking forward to it for two and a half years, suggesting that the project began in mid-2004.

 While pitting two teams of engineers led by Fadell and Forstall, Jobs decided to investigate the use of touchscreen devices and tablet computers (which later came to fruition with the iPad).
 Jobs ended up pushing for a touch-screen device that many have noted has similarities to Apple's previous touch-screen portable device, the Newton MessagePad.
 Like the MessagePad, the iPhone is nearly all screen.
-Its form factor is credited to Apple's Chief Design Officer, Jonathan Ive.
+Its form factor is credited to Apple's chief design officer, Jonathan Ive.